Defining a universal sign to strictly probe a phase transition: Positive examples by QMC

-where the partition function $Z$ is the sum of all simulated configurations $C$ with weight $W(C)$ , and $Z_+$ is the reference partition function of $Z$ whose configuration weights are all positive as $|W(C)|$.
-The latter can be considered as the partition function of a sign-free auxiliary system, which we call the reference system in the following.
+where the partition function $Z=\exp(-\beta H)$ is the sum of simulated configurations $C$ with weight $W(C)$, and for $Z_+$, the configuration weights are all positive as $|W(C)|$, which can be considered as the partition function of a sign-free auxiliary system.
+In the following, the sign-free system is called the reference system.

+We first calculate $\langle \mathrm{sign} \rangle$ on the flat-band interaction model\cite{pan2022thermodynamic,bernevig2020tbg3,hofmannFermionic2022} with long-ranged single-gate-screened Coulomb interaction (FBLSC) using Determinant Quantum Monte Carlo(DQMC)~\cite{Assaad_book2008} .
 A phase transition from the quantum anomalous Hall (QAH) insulator to the metallic state has been observed in FBLSC recently \cite{pan2022thermodynamic}.
-Despite negative weights in QMC sampling, $\langle \mathrm{sign} \rangle$ decays algebraically with system size $L$ at low temperature according to the sign bound theory\cite{PhysRevB.106.035121}, which makes it possible to perform QMC simulations and probe the relationship between $\langle \mathrm{sign} \rangle$ and critical points.
-More details about the model and corresponding computational approaches are provided in Sec.
-I of the Supplemental Material (SM).
+Even though there exists a sign problem in FBLSC, the sign bound theory\cite{PhysRevB.106.035121} makes it possible to simulate at the finite size and finite temperature, which makes it a good example to detect the relationship between $\langle \mathrm{sign} \rangle$ and PTP.